HedvigInsurance/racoon/apps/store/README.md

 ### Adding new keys

-When adding new keys make sure to re-download the transaltion files but running:
+When adding new keys make sure to re-download the transaltion files by running:

 ```bash
 yarn workspace store download-translations